videinfra/static-website-builder-images-plugin/README.md

         // Use different quality for specific images '/media/test-quality-1/*.*': { webp: 99 },

-        // Convert to format which disabled in optimizations '/media/test-quality-2/*.*': { avif: 99 },
+        // Convert to format which disabled in optimizations, optionally set effort '/media/test-quality-2/*.*': { avif: 99, effort: 2 },
     },

     // Resize settings